0xmetaschool/EmailGeneratorGPT/README.md

 3. Select the appropriate tone for your email
 4. Set your desired email length (flexible or custom)
 5. Describe what you want to say in your email
-6. Click generate and get your AI-crafted email
+6. Click Generate and get your AI-crafted email
 7. Copy, edit, or send the generated email
 8. Access your email history anytime